 How do we know how old the finds are?

 The stalagmite floors in Kents Cavern sealed in the debris flow sediments beneath them.
-Samples taken of the stalagmites can be accurately and precisely using uranium–thorium dating methods, so individual growth bands in a speleothem can be dated.
+Samples taken of the stalagmites can be dated accurately and precisely using uranium–thorium dating methods, and even individual growth bands in a speleothem can be dated.
 This allows us to to investigate climate constrain the age of the sediments either above or below the stalagmite floor: for example, anything below the 500 000-year old stalagmite floor must be more then 500 000 years old.

 Visiting Kents Cavern